alexdelorenzo/alexdelorenzo/README.md

 Hi, I'm Alex.
-I have [a software engineering blog](https://alexdelorenzo.dev/) that I post articles on, and I run a [reverse image similarity search engine 🔎](https://dupebot.firstbyte.dev/) for Reddit submissions.
+I have [a software engineering blog](https://alexdelorenzo.dev/) that I post articles on, and I run a [image similarity search engine 🔎](https://dupebot.firstbyte.dev/) for Reddit submissions.
 I've also built [some apps](https://producthunt.com/@alexdelorenzo/made).

 Here are some cool projects that I've recently released 🎉: